 Looking for the cheapest way to get a Foxtel subscription?
 Even with the variety of streaming apps and devices, there’s nothing like the good old live television broadcast.
 As a result, Foxtel remains on top of its game despite major changes in how people view content.
 And while the cable provider delivers competitive plans and bundles, there’s a cheaper alternative that offers the exact same services.

-Moreover, sport fans can now access Foxtel from Telstra’s Entertainment + Sport package for only $29/month, which is comparable to Foxtel’s $68/month Sport HD + Entertainment package (though with the Foxtel from Telstra plan, HD is an optional $10 extra for those who want it).
-Comparing the prices, you can see where true value lies.
-For even more content, you can bundle entertainment, sports, and drama into one plan for only $59/month, or you can replace drama with movies pass for the same monthly plan fee.
+Moreover, sports fans can now access Foxtel from Telstra’s Entertainment + Sport package for only $39/month, which is comparable to Foxtel’s $68/month Sport HD + Entertainment package (though with the Foxtel from Telstra plan, HD is an optional $10 extra for those who want it).
+Comparing the prices, you can see where the true value lies.
+For even more content, you can bundle entertainment, sports, and drama into one plan for also a discounted price, or you can replace drama with movies pass for the same monthly plan fee.

 If you have a diverse taste in entertainment, the Platinum HD plan is ideal.
 It includes all packs and channels for $99/month, down from the actual $139 plan fee — giving you a huge savings of $40 per month.
-Not only do you save big bucks, you can watch everything you want to your heart’s content.
+Not only do you save big bucks, but you can also watch everything you want to your heart’s content.
 Apart from the discounts, you also get the latest iQ box for free if you stay connected for 12 months.

-After the first 12 months, the plans’ respective prices roll over onto their original costs with a month-to-month subscription — Entertainment + Drama and Entertainment + Movies Pass at $49/month, Entertainment + Sport at $58/month, Entertainment + Sport + Drama at $78/month, and Platinum HD at $139/month.
+After the first 12 months, the plans’ respective prices roll over onto their original costs with a month-to-month subscription.
+For instance, Entertainment + Sport is back at $58/month and Platinum HD at $139/month.